Pipowitz/disaster_response/README.md

 # Disaster Response Pipeline Project

+This project is meant to put texts of disasters into separate categories in a flask environment.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.